← Home

 Email

 Email is my preferred way of receiving messages.
-I mostly see email on my computers, but I can access my personal accounts on my phone.
+I mostly see email on my computers but I can access my personal accounts on my phone.
+I cannot access my work email from my phone.

 If you want to just say hi or get in touch, then my public email is matt [care of] mrshll.uk.
 I use this as my email address for most personal correspondance so you should feel free to fire it a message.
-It is wired up to notifications on my phone and I check the account once or twice daily.
+It is wired up to notifications on my phone and I check the account once or twice daily although I much prefer waiting until I’m at a computer to respond as it’s easier to type.

 12BA A1E9 2721 A29C 0A64 4947 E78D 937F 2B5D AEFA